galaxyproject/galaxy-helm/README.md

 Another out-of-the box option is [`k3d`](https://k3d.io/) which runs a `k3s` cluster.

-_Note:_ The CVMFS-CSI driver used for referecen data unfortunately does not work on a Mac at the moment.
+_Note:_ The CVMFS-CSI driver used for reference data unfortunately does not work on a Mac at the moment.

 ## Dependency charts